sait-data-475/sait-data-475.github.io/docs/install.md

     !!! note
         If your username contains a space, use a location that doesn't spaces in it.

-## :simple-visualstudiocode: Visual Studio Code
+## :material-microsoft-visual-studio-code: Visual Studio Code

 <!-- prettier-ignore -->
 1. Go to [Visual Studio Code](https://code.visualstudio.com/) and download [VS Code](https://code.visualstudio.com/sha/download?build=stable&os=win32-x64-user).